 To help increase the volume:

-- Understand the current customer buying patterns
+- Understand your customers’ buying patterns

 - Implement a marketing strategy to increase sales volumes